smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Retrieving Vehicle Data/index.md

 !@

 ## Subscribing to Vehicle Data
-Subscribing to vehicle data allows you to get notifications whenever there is new data available.
+Subscribing to vehicle data allows you to get notifications whenever new data is available.
 You should not rely upon getting this data in a consistent manner.
 New vehicle data is available roughly every second.

 @![iOS]
 **First**, register to observe the `SDLDidReceiveVehicleDataNotification` notification: